udippant/base-drafts/draft-ietf-quic-transport.md

 Version:

-: The QUIC Version is a 32-bit field that follows the Type.
-This field indicates which version of QUIC is in use and determines how the rest of the protocol fields are interpreted.
+: The QWIK Version is a 32-bit field that follows the Type.
+This field indicates which version of QWIK is in use and determines how the rest of the protocol fields are interpreted.

 DCIL and SCIL: